BMCARDONA/react-notes/README.md

 </React.Fragment>
 ```

+#### Conditional Rendering:
-Fragments can also be created by using an empty tag, rather than the Fragment export from
+* Fragments can also be created by using an empty tag, rather than the Fragment export from
 React.
 For example:
 ```javascript
 <>